theJayTea/WritingTools/README.md

 - **Code Support**: Select code and ask Writing Tools to work on it (fix, improve, convert languages) through "Describe your change...".
 - **Themes, Dark Mode, & Customization**: Choose between **2 themes**: a blurry gradient theme and a plain theme that resembles the Windows + V pop-up!
 Also has full **dark mode** support. **Set your own hotkey** for quick access.

-Writing Tools has been featured on [Beebom](https://beebom.com/high-schooler-app-brings-apple-inteligence-writing-tools-windows/), [XDA](https://www.xda-developers.com/windows-pc-can-now-deliver-instant-free-writing-help-across-all-apps/), and [more](https://www.neowin.net/news/this-small-app-brings-some-apple-intelligence-features-to-windows/)!
+Writing Tools has been featured on [Beebom](https://beebom.com/high-schooler-app-brings-apple-inteligence-writing-tools-windows/), [XDA](https://www.xda-developers.com/windows-pc-can-now-deliver-instant-free-writing-help-across-all-apps/), [Neowin](https://www.neowin.net/news/this-small-app-brings-some-apple-intelligence-features-to-windows/), [and](https://tinhte.vn/thread/mang-apple-intelligence-len-windows-chay-gemini-1-5-flash-thong-minh-hon-ho-tro-san-tieng-viet.3840902/) [more](https://www.computer-wd.com/2024/10/new-computer-programs-to-try-now.html)!

 ## ✨ Features